Friday, April 22, 2022, 7 p.m.

 Dr. Eduardo Bancalari

 Dr. Eduardo Bancalari is the chief of the division of neonatology and newborn service at Holtz Children’s Hospital, and an Emeritus Professor of Pediatrics at the University of Miami Miller School of Medicine.
 He is consistently recognized both nationally and internationally for his expertise in and contributions to the fields of neonatology and perinatal medicine.

 During his career that has spanned over five decades, Dr. Bancalari has saved the lives of thousands of newborn babies – some born more than four months early, critically ill, weighing less than a pound.
 Dr. Bancalari’s tiny patients survive and thrive – often against all odds – because they are in his caring and capable hands.
 Every patient receives his undivided attention, and the way he reassures and calms worried parents is an art.
 Thousands of preemies born over the last 50 years in Miami-Dade County and beyond are alive because of him.

 Dr. Patricia “Patty” Byers

-Dr. Byers specializes in General surgery, critical care, nutritional support and intestinal rehab.
+Dr. Patricia Byers specializes in general surgery, critical care, nutritional support, and intestinal rehabilitation.
+She is a professor of surgery at the University of Miami Miller School of Medicine and a faculty member in the Division of Trauma Surgery and Surgical Critical Care.
 She completed her residency at Jackson Memorial Hospital in 1985.
 She is a graduate of the University of Miami Miller School of Medicine.